STUDENTS on the RIVER

 Suggested topics include

-• what you love about the Merced River and watershed
+• what you love about the Merced River and watershed or the outdoors

 • water conservation and why it’s important